*This post is based on an article published on 18 June 2019. We are sharing the main findings here for our English speaking audience:

 You can read the full case study on our blog.

 Today we are pleased to announce that we have taken yet another step toward research discoveries in the treatment of migraines and headaches.
-Using Statice, the health app M-Sense was able to successfully anonymize their customer data to enable medical research.
+Using the Statice software, the health app M-Sense was able to successfully anonymize their customer data to enable medical research.

 Healthcare data is crucial for researchers to understand the patterns and causes of disease.
 The more data you have — the better the results.
 Mobile apps could be the new ideal data source for medical research.